ETM-Proterozoic/etmp-docs/docs/develop/deploying/hardhat.md

 ## **hardhat-config**

 - Go to hardhat.config.js
-- Update the hardhat-config with matic-network-crendentials.
+- Update the hardhat-config with etm3-network-crendentials.
 - create .env file in the root to store your private key

 ```js